Welcome to IT Services at the University of York!

 Use the My IT Account page to manage your account.
 This is where you check your filestore quota, reset your password and pay for printing, photocopying and scanning.

-All accounts include access to Google Apps for Education.
-Your email account is provided by Google, and your address will be either firstname.lastname@example.org (students) or email@example.com (staff).
+All accounts include access to G Suite for Education.
+Your email account is provided by Google, and your address will be either email@example.com (students) or firstname.lastname@example.org (staff).

-Log in to Google Apps with your York account and:
+Log in to G Suite with your York account and:

 - access apps including Mail, Calendar, Docs, Sites, and Groups